 The CQL Optimization Dashboard¶

-The CQL Optimization Dashboard (introduce in Scylla monitoring 2.2) is a tool to help identify potentials issues with queries, data model and driver.
+The CQL Optimization Dashboard is a tool to help identify potentials issues with queries, data model and driver.

 The dashboard holds gauges and graphs.
 When inspecting the system, we like the gauge to be near zero and the graphs as low as possible.

 Besides your queries, there are queries generated by the cql driver and internal queries to the system tables which can be misleading when testing with low traffic.

 The following sections describe each of the dashboard’s panel